 Graduate courses are an essential component of a mathematician's training.
 Graduates of the Northwestern mathematics program are expected to be well-rounded, in part by having taken courses in a wide variety of subjects.
 In addition, several courses are research-oriented and presentation-based, offering training for some of the specific skills needed by research mathematicians.
 Beyond these general expectations, the departmental and University legislation provides for certain minimal requirements related to the course work.

 Summers: By the end of each academic year, each student is required to submit a list of the courses taken, in order to demonstrate compliance with the course work and registration requirements outlined herein.
-In addition, each student receiving a university fellowship for the upcoming summer must submit to the Graduate Program Assistant (Melanie Rubin) a program of study for the summer months, signed by a supervising faculty member.
+Each student receiving a university fellowship for the upcoming summer must submit, prior to the end of Spring quarter, to the Graduate Program Assistant (Deavon Mitchell) a program of study for the summer months, signed by a supervising faculty member.

 Independent study courses ("499"; also called "reading courses") are an excellent way for students to explore specific topics not covered by the regular course offerings.
 They are also a way for students to learn of areas of research of the faculty.
 As such, they play an essential role for graduate students in search of an adviser.